kobinabrandon/kobinabrandon/README.md

 ### Current Learning Objectives
 - Learn about more about various GANs, ConvNets, and transformers, and use them to make stuff.
+- Start reading deep learning papers on a regular basis.
 - Learn about model deployment on AWS and GCP.
-- Start reading deep learning papers.

 👯 I’m open to collaborating with others on virtually any project, as I'm eager to learn about as many machine learning architectures and tools as possible.